Overview

 Why is the City building a pathway along Anderson Road?

-The project will close a gap in the pathway network, improve east–west connectivity, and support safe walking, wheeling, and biking for people of all ages and abilities.
-It will also provide a more direct pathway connection to nearby destinations such as the Fish Creek Library, Trico Centre and its baseball diamonds, St. William School, local playgrounds, off‑leash areas, and the Bonavista Downs disc golf course and ball fields, as well as other destinations in the community.
+The pathway will provide a more direct connection to places such as the Fish Creek Library, Trico Centre and its baseball diamonds, St. William School, local playgrounds, off leash areas, and the Bonavista Downs disc golf course and ball fields, along with other destinations throughout the community.

 Why is this the first time I’m hearing of this project?